jaswanth3233/Villanova_IoT_2022/Anjay Sensors/Light.md

--> Now go to light control options and we need to select light and select "Red light" and we need to enter the pin number that we had plugged to esp32.
+-> Now go to light control options and we need to select light and select "Red light" and we need to enter the pin number that we had plugged to esp32.Here i had taken red light, you can choose any light blue or anything but while configuring you need to specify the colour.

           light control options -> light -> select "Enable red colour"